chadwcarlson/metabase/README.md

 Once you have deployed this template, there are a number of next steps you can take to interact with and customize the project.

-### Environments

-**Basics of environments, data inheritance, etc. Recommendation to branch and activate env before doing any of the below**

 ### Accessing logs

 Once you have deployed to an active environment, you will be able to SSH into your application containers, which can be useful for many things including accessing logs.
 A temporary SSH token will be generated for you (once you have logged in through the browser) by running the command `platform login`.
 After that from your project's root, simply run the command